 North Buckhead

 North Buckhead blends quiet, walkable neighborhoods with easy access to some of the best amenities in Buckhead.
-The Blue Heron Nature Preserve and Little Nancy Creek Park offer great outdoor activities within the neighborhood, and the Buckhead Village District and Chastain Park are right around the corner.
+This diverse neighborhood includes multiple access points to PATH400, great outdoor activities at the Blue Heron Nature Preserve and Little Nancy Creek Park, and the Buckhead Village District and Chastain Park are right around the corner.
 The active North Buckhead Civic Association hosts numerous events throughout the year to help residents stay connected and engaged.
 North Buckhead is a great home base for active Buckhead families!

 Livable Buckhead’s Summer Event Series provides plenty of inspiration to get you out of the house, no matter what you’re into.
 Most of the events are free to the public, and reservations are encouraged through the Livable Buckhead website.
 The events kick off on June 4 with the buckheadRUN 5K race, but there is much more happening throughout the summer.